Kindred Biosciences, Inc. (KIN) CEO Richard Chin on Q4 2019 Results - Earnings Call Transcript

 Richard Chin

 Sure.
 Absolutely.
 So the partnering strategy will depend on the molecule, so it'll be molecule-by-molecule.
-There are some molecules such as the atopic dermatitis molecules, where the market is fully validated and there is a lot of interest, even at an earlier stage.
+There are some molecules such as the atopic dermatitis molecules, where the market is fully validated and there is a lot of interest even at an earlier stage.
 And then there are molecules where we anticipate the value maximization will be towards the later end of the development.
-So, our preference would be to partner later rather than earlier, because number one, it doesn't cost very much to develop the molecule, at least compared to the human industry.
+So, our preference would be to partner later rather than earlier, because number one, it doesn't cost us very much to develop the molecule at least compared to the human industry.
 And number two, we've seen from Mirataz that the value could go up 10x or more once it's been derisked.
-So it will be molecule by molecule.
+So, it will be molecule by molecule.

 In terms of IL-31, there are certain partners who are interested primarily in IL-31.
 And then there are partners who are interested in a broader dermatitis franchise.
 So, we're having discussions on both types of partnerships.